PECOS-packages/PECOS/design/instr-program.md

 purpose-built circuit factory, while a QEC implementer should not need to bake surface-code names into a generic graph container.

-The design is HDL-like: a gadget has a typed interface and may be treated as a black box or expanded into a lower-level implementation.
-It builds on lessons from SLR and earlier PECOS circuit models, but it is not a general programming language and does not transpile programs to Guppy.
+The design is HDL-like: an instruction is a cell with an interface and may be treated as a black box or expanded into a body made from other instructions.
+Calls can be recorded before their definitions or implementations are present, then linked and type-checked later.
+This combines the open instruction vocabulary of earlier PECOS circuit containers with SLR's composition of larger QEC gadgets from smaller primitives.
+It is not a general programming language and does not transpile programs to Guppy.

 ## A surface-memory example